astronautlabs/twine/README.md

 S3_FOLDER=my-project
 ```

-This works with multiple levels of folders, for instance `S3_FOLDER=my-org/my-project/my-branch` if you want, you just
+This works with multiple levels of folders, for instance `S3_FOLDER=my-org/my-project/my-branch` provided that you
-need to ensure that `distributionUrl` matches.
+ensure `distributionUrl` matches.

+# Distributing artifacts inline

+Twine supports distributing artifacts inline within your NPM package.
+Twine will look for artifacts within the
+`.twine` folder, and if a matching one exists, it will be unpacked to the appropriate location within the `build/` folder
+during install-time.

+You can download all existing prebuilt artifacts from your distribution server using `twine pack`.
+If you wish to enforce
+that only packed artifacts will be used at installation time, you can set the `twine.packOnly` property in your `package.json`
+to `true`.